Academic Year 2024-2025 Blocks Away

 Withdrawal Deadline: Students accepted to this program may withdraw by August 1, 2024 with no financial commitment to the program.
 Late withdrawals may have financial obligations to the program based upon the date of withdrawal.
 See our Billing & Finance page for details.

-We are sorry to announce that this course has been cancelled for the Fall of 2024.
+We are sorry to announce that this course has been canceled for the Fall of 2024.
 We hope to be able to offer this course in a future year.

 This course introduces students to dynamic contemporary arts scenes in India.
 Scheduled around the Kochi Biennale – Asia’s largest interdisciplinary contemporary arts festival in the port city of Kochi– and a unique residency with a contemporary theater company in the coastal city of Pondicherry, this course introduces students to a world of interdisciplinary contemporary artists and the critical questions they ask through their work.
 These cities have long oceanic cross-cultural legacies, colonial histories, and postcolonial movements.
 Beyond traditional western discourses about South Asian art stuck between tradition and contemporaneity, this class contextualizes place, critical histories, and artistic interventions.
 While focused on embodied art or performance traditions, this course centrally engages with visual, textile, and installation arts, and related knowledge systems.
 We will see performances, talk with artists, participate in the residency, and explore the cities through creative studies, alongside regular critical readings and discussions.